JerBouma/jerbouma.github.io/_pages/financetoolkit/documentation/ratios.md

 {% endhighlight %}

 ## get_debt_to_equity_ratio
 Calculate the debt to equity ratio, a solvency ratio that measures the proportion of a company's equity that is financed by debt.
+This ratio is also known as the Gearing Ratio.

-The debt to equity ratio, also known as the D/E ratio, indicates the relative contribution of debt and equity to a company's capital structure.
+The debt to equity ratio, for short the D/E ratio, indicates the relative contribution of debt and equity to a company's capital structure.
 It helps assess the level of financial risk a company carries due to its debt obligations.
 A higher ratio implies a higher reliance on debt to finance the business, which could increase risk but also potentially lead to higher returns for shareholders.

 The formula is as follows: